nestjs/docs.nestjs.com/content/techniques/caching.md

 #### Different stores

-This service take advantage of [cache-manager](https://github.com/BryanDonovan/node-cache-manager) under the hood.
+This service takes advantage of [cache-manager](https://github.com/BryanDonovan/node-cache-manager) under the hood.
 The `cache-manager` package supports a wide-range of useful stores, for example, [Redis](https://github.com/dabroek/node-cache-manager-redis-store) store.
 A full list of supported stores is available [here](https://github.com/BryanDonovan/node-cache-manager#store-engines).
 To set up the Redis store, simple pass the package together with corresponding options to the `register()` method.

 ```typescript
 import * as redisStore from 'cache-manager-redis-store';